tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 stored.
 This stored value then serves as the input salt to the first key update procedure that incorporates the ephemeral (EC)DHE- established value as input keying material (IKM) to produce main_secret_N+1.
-The derived value from this new master secret serves as input salt to the subsequent key update procedure, which also incorporates a fresh ephemeral (EC)DHE value as IKM.
+The derived value from this new main secret serves as input salt to the subsequent key update procedure, which also incorporates a fresh ephemeral (EC)DHE value as IKM.
 This process is repeated for each additional key update procedure.